-Troy University recognizes and supports the rights of students and employees to speak in public and to demonstrate in a lawful manner on its campuses.
-In order to maintain safety, security and order, and to ensure the orderly scheduling of campus facilities, and to preclude conflicts with academic and curricular activities, Troy University reserves the right to schedule such activities through the Student Services Office on each campus.
+Troy University recognizes and supports the rights of students and employees to speak in public and to demonstrate in a lawful manner.
+In order to maintain safety, security and order, and to ensure the orderly scheduling of campus facilities, and to preclude conflicts with academic and curricular activities, Troy University reserves the right to such activities.